universal-verify/id-verifier/README.md

-# ID Verifier - Digital Credentials API Wrapper
+# ID Verifier

-A JavaScript library that simplifies digital ID verification using the W3C Digital Credentials API.
-This library provides functions for both backend and frontend usage to create credential requests, retrieve credentials from users, and verify credential responses.
+A JavaScript library that simplifies requesting mobile IDs built on top of the new W3C Digital Credentials API.
+[See it in action here](https://universal-verify.github.io/id-verifier/), and consider sponsoring this project or least giving it a shoutout if you feel it's helped in any way.

 ## Features

 - **Cross-platform**: Works in both browser and Node.js environments
 - **Protocol Support**: Supports OpenID4VP and ISO mDoc protocols
 - **Document Types**: Supports multiple document types including Mobile Driver's License, Photo ID, EU Personal ID, and Japan My Number Card
-- **Type Safety**: Built-in validation for document types and claims
 - **Security**: Includes nonce generation, timeouts, and trusted issuer verification
-- **Flexible**: Configurable for different use cases and requirements

 ## Installation